solo-io/gloo/docs/content/guides/security/auth/extauth/oauth/okta/_index.md

             namespace: gloo-system
 ```

-Run the following `glooctl` command to confirm that the new Route was accepted by Gloo.
+Run the following `glooctl` command to confirm that the new Route was accepted by Gloo Edge.

 ```shell
 % glooctl get virtualservice httpbin-okta-vs